chiabingxuan/DSA3101-Group-Project/README.md

 |  2.30 pm - 3.10 pm  |        3 pm classes        |
 |  3.30 pm - 4.30 pm  |     Afternoon classes      |

-From these observations, we can tell that the number of students using the NUS bus system spikes on an hourly basis, especially in the morning and early afternoon.
+From these observations, we can tell that the number of students using the NUS bus system **spikes on an hourly basis**, especially **in the morning and early afternoon**.
 We deduce that this is due to the fact that classes at NUS occur at regular one-hour intervals.
 From our previous analyses, students mainly take the school bus to attend their classes - it is thus not surprising that the demand for bus services peaks every hour.
 However, this hourly trend is less apparent in the late afternoon.
-Furthermore, the number of trips is significantly greater during the lunchtime period, when students commute from their classrooms to bus stops that are near canteens and eateries.
+Furthermore, the number of trips is **significantly greater during the lunchtime period**, when students commute from their classrooms to bus stops that are near canteens and eateries.

-##### 5.3.3.2 Popular Trips and Bus Stops
+##### 5.3.3.2 Popular Trips Throughout the Day

-From `nus_trip_markers_timelapse.html`, the following are observed to be the busiest bus stops:
+From `nus_trip_markers_timelapse.html`, the following are observed to be the **busiest bus stops**:

 - Kent Ridge MRT / Opp Kent Ridge MRT
 - UTown